savagerunderscorelex/madlibsgonemad/logs.md

 7:32 PM Added the cover for mad lib 2 and also standardized the styling by using classes instead of ids for certain elements

-7:43 PM Made variables for the input variables in the 2nd mad lib js file
+7:43 PM Made variables for the input variables in the 2nd mad lib js file *commit*

+7:47 PM Logging off